-She completed her training as a human physical therapist at Arcadia University in Glenside, Pennsylvania, in 2000.
-She became a Certified Canine Rehabilitation Therapist through Canine Rehab Institute in Wellington, Florida in 2009.
-Currently she is the Rehabilitation Coordinator for the Sports Medicine and Rehabilitation Department at Colorado State Veterinary Teaching Hospital in Fort Collins, Colorado.
+Colorado State University: rehabilitation Coordinator for the Sports Medicine and Rehabilitation Department at Colorado State Veterinary Teaching Hospital in Fort Collins, Colorado.
 In this capacity she works with a team of professionals including: Felix Duerr, Lead Faculty of the Sports Medicine & Rehabilitation Department; Nic Lambrechts, Faculty of the Sports Medicine & Rehabilitation Department; Martin Kauffman of Orthopets in Denver, Colorado; and industry partners including Canine Rehab Institute, Purina and Litecure to build one of the first university-level Canine Sports Medicine & Rehabilitation Departments in the world.
-The department teaches students, evaluates and treats more than fifty patients per week, and designs research about sports medicine and rehabilitation.
+The department teaches students, evaluates and treats patients, and designs research about sports medicine and rehabilitation.

-She lives in Fort Collins, Colorado where she enjoys cross country skiing, fiction writing and spending time in the high mountain desert of Northwestern Colorado where her family has resided for four generations.
+Sasha lives in Fort Collins, Colorado where she enjoys cross country skiing, fiction writing and spending time in the high mountain desert of Northwestern Colorado where her family has resided for five generations.

 She can be reached at email@example.com.